newrelic/opensource-website/docs/Emergency-Runbook.md

 4. Find the appropriate build corresponding to the release you located from the repo releases.
 This is the build to roll back to.
 Click `Build #xxx` to select that build.
 In this case, you'd select `Build #10`.
   ![Builds](https://github.com/newrelic/opensource-website/blob/develop/docs/images/screenshot_04.png)
 5. Click `Redeploy this version`.
 Validate once the deploy is finished.
+6. Notify [The Open Source Team](https://newrelic.slack.com/archives/GNR5YH7HP) and the [@hero in #help-opensource](https://newrelic.slack.com/archives/C2XN6HL2G) of the rollback so we can address the underlying issue.

 ## Environments